colinrgodsey/scalaminer/README.md

 **Goals**

 * Provide a performant but fault-tolerant implementation of popular miner control.
+* Provide a more elegant platform for miner control development.
 * Provide a portable and modular platform for mining device control, in which new driver implementation is neither destructive nor incompatible with existing drivers.
 * Provide a more efficient and performant stratum proxy for older devices.